 - Advertise, advertise, advertise!
-Nothing is more frustrating than putting in time and effort (and sacrificing study time) for a program no one knows about.
-Be creative and deliberate in publicizing your event.
-Here are a few ideas: - Budget for food, prizes, or student giveaways ... everyone loves free stuff! - Coordinate with campus organizations that require members to attend educational programming (e.g., Athletics, Fraternity and Sorority Life, Club Sports, Residence Life, etc.). - Ask faculty who teach health-related courses to provide extra credit to students who attend events. - Advertise early and everywhere. - Post flyers and pass out handbills. - Send an email blast to student list serves, faculty, and administrators. - Make a TikTok or Instagram campaign leading up to the event. - Never underestimate the power of wordof-mouth advertising.
-Tell everyone and anyone you think might be interested!
+(Check out the Gordie Center's National Gordie Day Social Media Playbook to help with social media advertisement.) - O Nothing is more frustrating than putting in time and effort (and sacrificing study time) for a program no one knows about.
+Be creative in publicizing your event.
+Here are a few ideas: - Budget for food, prizes, or student giveaways ... everyone loves free stuff! - Coordinate with campus organizations that require members to attend educational programming (e.g., Athletics, Fraternity and Sorority Life, Club Sports, Residence Life, etc.). - Ask faculty who teach health-related courses to provide extra credit to students who attend events. - Advertise early and everywhere. - Post flyers and pass out handbills. - Send an email blast to student listserves, faculty, and administrators. - Make a TikTok or Instagram campaign leading up to the event. - Never underestimate the power of word-ofmouth advertising.
+Tell everyone and anyone you think might be interested.